 Last Updated on

 Pregnancy need not spell an end to your career.
-A pregnant woman can very well manage to work even during pregnancy, although she may be required to consider some things and accordingly make a few changes at her workplace.
+A woman can very well manage to work even during pregnancy, although she may be required to consider some things and accordingly make a few changes at her workplace.
 In this respect, her employer may also have to make certain alterations.
-But, as long as her doctor doesn’t advise her to stop working, there is no reason she should have to give up working at this time.
-Moreover, a pregnant woman has a right to maternity leave and may be granted flexible working hours.
+But, as long as her doctor doesn’t advise her to stop working, there is no reason to give up working at this time.
+Moreover, a pregnant woman has a right to maternity leave and may also be granted flexible working hours.
 She is eligible for paid sick leave as well if she experiences sickness or has health issues, due to pregnancy.
 She may be given time off for her scheduled medical check-ups with the doctor.
-If her usual job profile presents health hazards for her or carrying out a particular task leads to sickness, she can refuse to do it and ask for a transfer to an alternate safer job.
-If a secure job is unavailable, she may be allowed leave, on this account.
+If her usual job profile presents health hazards for her or carrying out a particular task leads to sickness, she can refuse to do it and ask for a transfer to an alternate, safer job.
+If a secure job is unavailable, she may be allowed leaves on this account.

-Is There A Reason That You Shouldn’t Work in Pregnancy?
+Is There a Reason That You Shouldn’t Work in Pregnancy?

 It is not entirely inadvisable for a pregnant woman to continue working.
 It is advisable to take into consideration aspects like the nature of the job, the conditions at the workplace and whether the employers are willing to make allowances for you, before taking a decision.
 If you are experiencing a healthy, low-risk pregnancy, you may surely continue working.
 It is always sensible to consult your doctor and discuss the issue with him.